dotnet/dotnet-monitor/documentation/api/logs-get.md

 # Logs - Get

 Captures log statements that are logged to the [ILogger<> infrastructure](https://docs.microsoft.com/aspnet/core/fundamentals/logging) within a specified process.
+By default, logs are collected at the levels as specified by the [application-defined configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/#configure-logging).

 > **NOTE:** The [`LoggingEventSource`](https://docs.microsoft.com/aspnet/core/fundamentals/logging#event-source) provider must be enabled in the process in order to capture logs.